siakaramalegos/sia.codes-eleventy/src/about/index.md

 <section class="flow">

 ## Need help making your website fast?
-I implement end-to-end performance managment, from audits and improvements to long-term management with CI.
+I implement end-to-end performance management, from audits and improvements to long-term management with CI.
 Whether onsite or remote, I can provide training tailored for your team and project technology.

 <p class="text-center">
   <a class="button button-default" href="/contact/?subject=Performance inquiry from sia.codes">Hire me</a>